keepthinker/study-notes/操作系统/Linux系统.md

 ## The Block I/O Layer

-Block devices are hardware devices distinguished by the random (that is, not necessarily sequential) access of fixed-size chunks of data.The fixed-size chunks of data are called blocks.
+Block devices are hardware devices distinguished by the random (that is, not necessarily sequential) access of fixed-size chunks of data.
+The fixed-size chunks of data are called blocks.

 The other basic type of device is a character device.
 Character devices, or char devices, are accessed as a stream of sequential data, one byte after another.